 What if the employee appears intoxicated at work due to an alcohol problem?

 If management suspects the employee of consuming illegal substances, there are several ways to handle this.
 You may wonder, Can you be fired for an inconclusive drug test?
-The employer should privately talk with the employee about the suspected drug/alcohol use.
+The employer will have to terminate the employee or should privately talk with the employee about the suspected drug/alcohol use.
 This conversation should happen with at least two management or HR employees.
 When discussing, the employer should any questions that could elicit medical information.
 Instead, the employer should focus on the potential policy violation and the employee’s ability to work safely.

 In this situation, it is crucial to have a strong drug and alcohol use policy.
 If one acknowledges consuming illegal substances, then there are several measures.
 The statement must go into the books.
 Afterward, the employee should be sent home for the day and await further action.
 At this point, the employee can receive immediate termination, suspension, or the Last Chance Agreement.
 Keep in mind that an employee’s past conduct can determine the outcome.
 This helps to reduce claims of discrimination.
 The employee must know that repeating such an action will lead to immediate termination.